Austinuc/alx-low_level_programming/0x02-functions_nested_loops/README.md

-1-alphabet.c | Prints all the alphabets in lowercase 2-print_alphabet_x10.c | Prints 10 times all the alphabets in lowercase 4-isalpha.c | CHecks for alphabetic character and returns 1 if true or 0 otherwise
+1-alphabet.c | Prints all the alphabets in lowercase 2-print_alphabet_x10.c | Prints 10 times all the alphabets in lowercase 4-isalpha.c | CHecks for alphabetic character and returns 1 if true or 0 otherwise 5-sign.c | Prints the sign of a number and returns 1 if num>0, or 0 if num=0 or -1 if num<0